 Standard and Enhanced Checks have no fees from the DBS, meaning you only have to pay a small admin fee to have it processed!

-At Aaron's Department, this ranges from as little as £3.97 to a maximum of £6.95 per application, depending on the number of DBS checks you want to do.
+At Aaron’s Department, these volunteer DBS checks cost from as little as £4.54 to a maximum of £9.95 per application, depending on the number of DBS checks you want to do.

 Why Aren’t Basic DBS Checks Free For Volunteers?